 To use this tool, you just enter your mortgage balance and your interest rate.

-When we were paying off our mortgage we plugged in what additional principal payment that we could make each month and it calculated how long it would take for us to pay off our loan based on paying that amount each month.
+When we were paying off our mortgage we plugged in what additional principle payment that we could make each month and it calculated how long it would take for us to pay off our loan based on paying that amount each month.

 For us, we decided to pay whatever extra we had to spare and then some when we got it.
-We threw bonuses, tax returns, gifts and money from selling stuff we didn’t need any more right on that principal.
+We threw bonuses, tax returns, gifts and money from selling stuff we didn’t need any more right on that principle.
 Our original Amortization calculation said 4 years for us.
 Once we decide to give it all we had, it actually took just under 2 years.

 Question 4: What are willing to trade for total freedom from debt?

 Life was super simple during our debt payoff.
 We didn’t do big vacations.
 We didn’t buy new cars.
 We just worked hard, lived contently and saved where we could.
 We put additional monthly principal payments on autopilot.
 I switched to using a cash based envelope system and put any extra left over at the end of them month on our mortgage!

 Once we paid off our mortgage, my husband was able to cash roll flight lessons and got his VFR Private Pilot’s license which was a bucket list thing for him.

 I started my own business from home and within 4 years of starting my current blog business, my husband was able to quit his stressful commute, and engineering job to become a stay at home dad and entrepreneur.
 If we had a mortgage, that just wouldn’t be possible.
 But at this point the only person that could take our house away is Uncle Sam if we don’t pay our taxes.
 So here we are in our mid 30’s living a pretty darn stress free life.
 All because we decided to do something a little out of the norm.